thejerf/cm/README.md

     packaging up a `map[A]map[B]C` and `map[B]map[A]C` into a single coherent package.
   * `MapSet` implements a map that contains sets, like `map[K]Set[V]`.
+  * To support `MapSet`, there's a ful `Set` implementation.

+    As I write this, there's a [proposal for a standard-library `Set` type on github](https://github.com/golang/go/discussions/47331).
+It has
+    stalled out on lacking iterator support.
+This `Set` sidesteps that by simply accepting that it is based on a map type, thus permitting a standard `range` iteration.
+While a custom Set type may theoretically permit higher performance for large sets, and it does make sense for the standard library to consider such a case, this set type will be acceptable for quite significantly sized sets.

+    This set is also biased in the direction of mutability and performance.
+So, for instance, `.Subtract` will modify the `Set` it is called on.
+I chose this because if you have a mutation-based library, but want to create a new set, it is easy to `set.Close().Subtract(set2)`, but if you have a library that only works by creating new values you can't get the higher performance of direct mutation.
+And in my experience, direct mutation is a frequently common case, as is cloning a set once and performing many mutation operations on it (like subtracting several sets).

 There's nothing particularly "special" about this implementation, no magic sauce or anything.
 Just code I've had to write in several projects and